5/6/2025

 Analyst, Ross

-I just wanted to ask about a couple of these cost items, certainly in your guidance looks like LOE came down a little bit, but transportation rose a little bit, not sure if that's related to perhaps some of the adjustments you just talked about on the gas and then GL slide, but just looking for a little bit of color there.
+I just wanted to ask about a couple of these cost items.
+Certainly in your guidance, it looks like LOE came down a little bit, but transportation rose a little bit.
+Not sure if that's related to perhaps some of the adjustments you just talked about on the gas and then GL side, but just looking for a little bit of color there.

 speaker

-Yeah, I'll take GPT quickly and give LOE to Danny.
-But GPT basically we decided to take more molecules in kind on the gas side.
+Yeah, I'll take GPT, you know, quickly and give LOE to Danny.
+But GPT, basically, we decided to take more molecules in kind on the gas side.
 So GPT goes up, but our gas realizations as a percent of, you know, NYMEX should go up a little bit.
-So that's the ship there.
-And I'll let Danny talk about the decrease in LOE.
-Yeah, on
+So that's the shift there, and I'll let Danny talk about the decrease in LOE.

 speaker

-the LOE side, really we had a little bit of one time issue or noise around the Endeavor Close with regards to some of the water business.
-And, you know, we anticipate that, you know, there's a little conservatism based around the close and we anticipate that LOE will come up from the one queue number, but, you know, we do like a little lower number than we had originally planned for the year.
+Yeah, on the LOE side, really, we had a little bit of one-time issue or noise around the Endeavor close with regards to some of the water business.
+And, you know, we anticipate that, you know, there's a little conservatism baked around the close.
+And we anticipate that LOE will come up from the 1Q number, but, you know, we do like a little lower number than we had originally planned for the year.
 And so, you know, we like our forward guide for LOE and know that it's going to come up from one queue, but, you know, we'll be lower than we originally planned.

 speaker